 To inspire and strengthen our community through shared experiences that are creative, innovative and on occasion challenging.

 Our principal programming objective is to achieve a balance of performing arts experiences made up of a curated program that is supplemented through hiring that reflects:

-Additionally the facility has become home to several organisations including the Cessnock Senior Citizens group, ADFAS (the Australian Decorative and Fine Arts Society, the Undeniably Noisy Project and a number of Cessnock City Council’s civic events.
+Additionally the facility has become home to several organisations including the Cessnock Senior Citizens group, ADFAS (the Australian Decorative and Fine Arts Society, Hunter Drama's weekly drama classes, and a number of Cessnock City Council’s civic events.
 The centre also attracts a number of organisations, groups and individuals who hire various rooms that are available for individual and collective use.